pingcap/docs-dm/en/overview.md

 ### Schema and table routing

-The schema and table routing feature means that DM can replicate a certain table of the upstream MySQL or MariaDB instance to the specified table in the downstream, which can be used to merge or replicate the sharding data.
+The [schema and table routing](feature-overview.md#table-routing) feature means that DM can replicate a certain table of the upstream MySQL or MariaDB instance to the specified table in the downstream, which can be used to merge or replicate the sharding data.

 ### Black and white lists replication at the schema and table levels

-The black and white lists filtering rule of the upstream database instance tables is similar to MySQL `replication-rules-db`/`replication-rules-table`, which can be used to filter or only replicate all operations of some databases or some tables.
+The [black and white lists filtering rule](feature-overview.md#black-and-white-table-lists) of the upstream database instance tables is similar to MySQL `replication-rules-db`/`replication-rules-table`, which can be used to filter or only replicate all operations of some databases or some tables.

 ### Binlog event filtering

-Binlog event filtering is a more fine-grained filtering rule than the black and white lists filtering rule.
+[Binlog event filtering](feature-overview.md#binlog-event-filter) is a more fine-grained filtering rule than the black and white lists filtering rule.
 You can use statements like `INSERT` or `TRUNCATE TABLE` to specify the binlog events of `schema/table` that you need to replicate or filter out.

 ### Sharding support

-DM supports merging the original sharded instances and tables into TiDB, but with some restrictions.
+DM supports merging the original sharded instances and tables into TiDB, but with [some restrictions](feature-shard-merge.md#restrictions).

 ## Usage restrictions

 Before using the DM tool, note the following restrictions:

 + Database version

+    - 5.5 < MySQL version < 8.0
+    - MariaDB version >= 10.1.2

+    > **Note:**
+    >
+    > If there is a master-slave replication structure between the upstream MySQL/MariaDB servers, then choose the following version.
+    >
+    > - 5.7.1 < MySQL version < 8.0
+    > - MariaDB version >= 10.1.3

+    Data Migration [prechecks the corresponding privileges and configuration automatically](precheck.md) while starting the data replication task using dmctl.

 + DDL syntax

+    - Currently, TiDB is not compatible with all the DDL statements that MySQL supports.
+Because DM uses the TiDB parser to process DDL statements, it only supports the DDL syntax supported by the TiDB parser.
+For details, see [MySQL Compatibility](/reference/mysql-compatibility.md#ddl).

+    - DM reports an error when it encounters an incompatible DDL statement.
+To solve this error, you need to manually handle it using dmctl, either skipping this DDL statement or replacing it with a specified DDL statement(s).
+For details, see [Skip or replace abnormal SQL statements](faq.md#how-to-handle-incompatible-ddl-statements).

 + Sharding

+    - If conflict exists between sharded tables, solve the conflict by referring to [handling conflicts of auto-increment primary key](shard-merge-best-practices.md#handle-conflicts-of-auto-increment-primary-key).
+Otherwise, data replication is not supported.
+Conflicting data can cover each other and cause data loss.

+    - For other sharding restrictions, see [Sharding DDL usage restrictions](feature-shard-merge.md#restrictions).

 + Operations

+    - After DM-worker is restarted, the data replication task cannot be automatically restored.
+You need to manually run `start-task`.
+For details, see [Manage the Data Replication Task](manage-replication-tasks.md).

+    - After DM-worker is restarted, the DDL lock replication cannot be automatically restored in some conditions.
+You need to manually handle it.
+For details, see [Handle Sharding DDL Locks Manually](feature-manually-handling-sharding-ddl-locks.md).

 + Switching DM-worker connection to another MySQL instance

+    When DM-worker connects the upstream MySQL instance via a virtual IP (VIP), if you switch the VIP connection to another MySQL instance, DM might connect to the new and old MySQL instances at the same time in different connections.
+In this situation, the binlog replicated to DM is not consistent with other upstream status that DM receives, causing unpredictable anomalies and even data damage.
+To make necessary changes to DM manually, refer to [Switch DM-worker connection via virtual IP](cluster-operations.md#switch-dm-worker-connection-via-virtual-ip).